clementmaerten/fpTracking/README.md

 This repository contains a golang library for the algorithms which can track a fingerprint over the time.
 These algorithms were developped by the Spirals Team of the INRIA in Lille.

-## Getting started
+## Getting Started
 ### Prerequisites

-To use this library, you'll have to install these packages :
+To use this library, you'll have to install some packages :

 ```
- github.com/texttheater/golang-levenshtein/levenshtein
+ $ go get github.com/texttheater/golang-levenshtein/levenshtein
- github.com/satori/go.uuid
+ $ go get github.com/satori/go.uuid
- github.com/avct/uasurfer
+ $ go get github.com/avct/uasurfer
- gopkg.in/oleiade/reflections.v1
+ $ go get gopkg.in/oleiade/reflections.v1
 ```

 ### Installing

-For now, as the repository is private, go get function won't work.
-So here are the steps in order to install :
+For now, as the repository is private, **go get** function to get this package won't work.
+So here are the steps in order to install it :

  * Create the github.com/clementmaerten directory inside your go workspace
 ```